🌞 20 Stunning Full‑Sun Perennials That Thrive in Illinois Gardens

 Beginner-friendly, long bloom season, and available in endless colors.

-Fragrant, drought‑tolerant, and blooms from May–August — bees love it.
+Fragrant, drought-tolerant, and blooms from May to August — bees love it.

-Tall, colorful clusters from July–September; choose mildew‑resistant varieties like ‘David’.
+Tall, colorful clusters from July to September; choose mildew-resistant varieties like ‘David’.

 Huge dinner-plate flowers that return yearly despite cold winters.